 Small Kamados for Portability and Convenience

-You can use a model like the Akorn Jr. to smoke at home, cook for a family of four, or even for solo meals.
+You can use them for smoking at home, cooking for a family of four, or even for solo meals.

 Medium Sized Kamados for Regular Use